Chicago Blackhawks: 2020–2023: The Toews and Kane era ends

 Before his resignation, Bowman intended on building a competitive team that could make the playoffs immediately rather than focusing on rebuilding for the future.
 The team traded veteran defenseman Duncan Keith to the Edmonton Oilers in exchange for a draft pick and Caleb Jones.
 The Blackhawks traded Brent Seabrook's contract to the Tampa Bay Lightning in exchange for center Tyler Johnson.
 The team then acquired Seth Jones from the Columbus Blue Jackets in exchange for two draft picks and prospect Adam Boqvist.
-The Blackhawks leveraged their open salary cap to acquire reigning Vezina Trophy-winner Marc-Andre Fleury from the Vegas Golden Knights, who were in desperate need of cap relief.
+The Blackhawks leveraged their open salary cap to acquire reigning Vezina Trophy-winner Marc-André Fleury from the Vegas Golden Knights, who were in desperate need of cap relief.
 The team signed defensemen Jake McCabe and winger Jujhar Khaira in free agency.
 Blackhawks captain Jonathan Toews, who had missed the entirety of the previous season due to chronic immune response syndrome, also announced he would return for the 2021–22 season.

 On November 6, Colliton was fired after leading the team to a 1–9–2 record to start the season, the second-worst in the NHL at the time.
 Derek King, former Rockford IceHogs head coach, was named his interim replacement.
 Davidson was formally named the team's general manager on March 1, 2022.
 The Blackhawks were unable to recover from their poor start and fell out of playoff contention by the trade deadline.
 The team traded Brandon Hagel to Tampa Bay in exchange for two first-round picks, Boris Katchouk and Taylor Raddysh, while also trading Fleury to the Minnesota Wild in exchange for a second-round pick.
 The team finished sixth place in Central Division with a 28–42–12 record.
 The 2021–22 season also marked announcer Pat Foley's final season with the Blackhawks, who had been with the team for 39 years.

 The Blackhawks hired Luke Richardson as the 40th coach in their franchise's history in 2022.